klidi/reatime-tickets/README.md

 Lets say i have [10, 15, 10] and sums [10, 15, 25] after iterating the first 2 items
 next i have element 3rd item which is 10.
 I dont grab [10, 15, 10] and find out all combos but i sum directly with [10, 15, 25] and so on and so fourth.

-Now one interesting part this is that i also save the sum and array index (prevents duplicates) and the first combo(ticket ids) that produces this sum as its value example: $clearances[25] => [1,2]  1,2 is the ticket ids and 25 is their sum.
+Now one interesting part in this is that i also save the sum as array index (prevents duplicates) and the first combo(ticket ids) that produces this sum as its value example: $clearances[25] => [1,2]  1,2 is the ticket ids and 25 is their sum.
 The clearance combos are stored in redis
 This makes it easier for me to when i want to reserve a clearance level, basically  i just get the clearances from redis and grab/access the tickets ids by the clearance value that the user clicked. $ticketsIds = $clearances[25].
 25 is the value that the user clicked and was emited from ui to webserver.

+When new tickets are added the combos only for that ticket are calculated and added to the previously stored combos in redis

-The code run fine locally on my macbook on very limited resources with up to 16773
+The code runs fine locally on my macbook on very limited resources with up to 16773 combos

 ## Some features
-The reserve is done through the socket connection both ways.
+The reserve action is done through the socket connection both ways.
 User clicks -> backend reserves and responds with the recalculated values -> ui reflects this in the grid/table. this event is also broadcasted to all connected users so their grids are also updated in real time

-If an admin creates a new ticket or deletes a ticket , the change will be broadcasted to all connected users and grid will update update its items according to the action performed
+If an admin creates a new ticket or deletes a ticket , the change will be broadcasted to all connected users and grid will update its items according to the action performed.

+Some modest alert will pop everytime an event comes from socket

 ## TO DO / IMPROVEMENTS